For observant Jews, Muslims, non-meat ‘pork’ is a dish too far

 Two organizations that certify kosher and halal foods — Islamic Services of America and Orthodox Union Kosher agency — have indicated that Impossible Pork is problematic, even if its ingredients meet their strict standards.

-“We would not approve a product with the name using the word ‘pork,’” said Timothy Hyatt, managing director of Islamic Services of America, adding that rejection of the word is “an international standard” among the world’s halal certification agencies.
+“We would not approve a product with the name using the word ‘pork,’” said Timothy Hyatt, vice president of Islamic Services of America, adding that rejection of the word is “an international standard” among the world’s halal certification agencies.

 Rabbi Menachem Genack, Orthodox Union’s kosher division chief executive, said that Impossible Pork has not yet received an endorsement, even though the plant-based, ground beef substitute Impossible Burger has.